Anne Tolley: Early life and family

-Local-body politics
+Local government

 In 1986 Tolley was elected as a member of the Napier City Council and remained in that role until 1995.
 She served as deputy mayor of Napier between 1989 and 1995, and was an elected member of the Hawke's Bay Regional Council from 1989 to 1992.
 She has been a Justice of the Peace since 1989.

 While on Napier City Council, Tolley was involved in the establishment of a local-authority trading enterprise to run Marineland and the Napier Aquarium, the Emerson Street redevelopment project, and the redevelopment of McLean Park.
 She sought re-election in the 1995 local elections, but was defeated.